GitHub-TC/EmpyrionScripting/README.md

 ### Playfields
 ```
-SELECT * FROM DiscoveredPlayfields
+SELECT * FROM Playfields
-JOIN Playfields ON Playfields.pfid = DiscoveredPlayfields.pfid
+LEFT JOIN DiscoveredPlayfields ON DiscoveredPlayfields.pfid = playfields.pfid
 JOIN SolarSystems ON SolarSystems.ssid = Playfields.ssid
+WHERE playfields.ssid IN (
+SELECT ssid FROM Playfields
+LEFT JOIN DiscoveredPlayfields ON DiscoveredPlayfields.pfid = playfields.pfid
-WHERE ((DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @FactionId) OR (DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @PlayerId) OR (DiscoveredPlayfields.facgroup = 0 AND DiscoveredPlayfields.facid = @FactionId)) {additionalWhereAnd}
+WHERE (DiscoveredPlayfields.facgroup = 0 AND DiscoveredPlayfields.facid = @FactionId) OR (DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @PlayerId)
-GROUP BY Playfields.name
+GROUP BY playfields.ssid
+) {additionalWhereAnd}
 ```

 ### PlayfieldResources
 ```
-SELECT * FROM DiscoveredPlayfields
+SELECT * FROM Playfields
-JOIN Playfields ON Playfields.pfid = DiscoveredPlayfields.pfid
+LEFT JOIN DiscoveredPlayfields ON DiscoveredPlayfields.pfid = playfields.pfid
 JOIN SolarSystems ON SolarSystems.ssid = Playfields.ssid
-JOIN PlayfieldResources ON PlayfieldResources.pfid = DiscoveredPlayfields.pfid
+JOIN PlayfieldResources ON PlayfieldResources.pfid = Playfields.pfid
+WHERE playfields.ssid IN (
+SELECT ssid FROM Playfields
+LEFT JOIN DiscoveredPlayfields ON DiscoveredPlayfields.pfid = playfields.pfid
-WHERE ((DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @FactionId) OR (DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @PlayerId) OR (DiscoveredPlayfields.facgroup = 0 AND DiscoveredPlayfields.facid = @FactionId)) {additionalWhereAnd}
+WHERE (DiscoveredPlayfields.facgroup = 0 AND DiscoveredPlayfields.facid = @FactionId) OR (DiscoveredPlayfields.facgroup = 1 AND DiscoveredPlayfields.facid = @PlayerId)
+GROUP BY playfields.ssid
+) {additionalWhereAnd}
 ```

 ### PlayerData